shmiah15-oss/ma1805-final-project/README.md

 The background (DREAMS.png), the profile.jpg, the logo (moons-clouds.png) and edit icon (edit.jpg) were created on Canva, the book on page two was drawn by myself and then taken a picture of.

 Inspiration:
--Google
+- Google
--Tor
+- Tor
--the variable uk gov projevt on github repository
+- the variable uk gov projevt on github repository